austinBailey5624/MonsterMaster/README.md

 # MonsterMaster
 ## Overview
-MonsterMaster is a MonsterCatching RPG *cough* Pokemon Clone *cough* Developed by Austin Bailey and whoever wants to join him
+MonsterMaster is a Monster Catching RPG *cough* Pokemon Clone *cough* Developed by Austin Bailey and whoever wants to join him
 ## Differences from Pokemon
 1. **The player matters** In Pokemon Games the user really doesnt matter at all other than as a way to move yourself around the screen.
 In MonsterMaster the character you are an active part of the battle and defeat occurs when you yourself are knocked out, not just when the monster representing you is defeated *it also bears noting that monsters gain experience much faster than humans.
 2. **There is player choice** that shapes the world around you.